 The widespread benefits of community based tourism models

 At Blue Ventures we develop innovative and transformative approaches for nurturing and sustaining locally led marine conservation.
-Through this community-first approach, we support alternative livelihoods that increase local capacity, reduce the reliance on natural resources and build community resilience in the face of growing global emergencies.
-Utilising our experience in building successful community based tourism models, we facilitate and guide communities through this process.
+We work with under-served communities to build resilience in the face of growing global emergencies and utilise our experience in building adaptive alternative livelihood models that meet community needs, diversify income opportunities and promote sustainable practices that benefit people and nature alike.

 The six pillars to an effective homestay model